Merchant Cash Advance (MCA): Everything You Need To Know

 With an aim to address enterprises’ financing needs, the Enterprise Financing Scheme is launched and administered by Enterprise Singapore, a statutory board under the Ministry of Trade and Industry.

 In the event of enterprise insolvency, Enterprise Singapore will share the loan default risk with the participating financial institutions.
-As such, the EFS will catalyze business lending decisions, and make business financing in Singapore more accessible to local enterprises.
+As such, the EFS will catalyze business lending decisions for e-commerce entities, and make business financing in Singapore more accessible to local enterprises.

 The Enterprise Financing Scheme is an umbrella scheme consisting of 7 government-assisted financing schemes, each of which will be explored in detail below.